MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 1. Select **Finish setup**.

 1. Select **Verify and save**.
-Once this step successfully completes, your azure resource manager service connection is fully configured.
+When this step successfully finishes, your Azure Resource Manager service connection is fully configured.

 ---